Buffalo man charged with assaulting a police officer on Genesee Street

 When officers arrived at the scene they followed him several blocks down Genesee Street.
 Flynn says officers tried to use pepper spray on Willie Henley to try to get him to drop the baseball bat, but it didn't appear to affect him.

-Officers then approached Henley to again get him to drop the bat, when he allegedly swung the baseball bat and hit a Buffalo Police Office twice, according to Flynn.
+Officers then approached Henley to again get him to drop the bat, when he allegedly swung the baseball bat and hit a Buffalo Police officer twice, according to Flynn.

 "The swing was not just a wild swing - kind of get away from me swing," said Flynn.
 "The swing was a legitimate in the batters box swing.
 And it was a swing that was high, that was going toward the officer's head."